Lopez15-Hub/gpt-test-flutter/README.md

  0. Go to https://platform.openai.com/ web site.
  1. Login, and go to *api keys*.
  2. Generate the Api Key and paste into the input of flutter app.
 (The app must be running).
-3. Once you place the API Key just send and message like "Hey!".
+3. Once you place the API Key just send a message like "Hey!".
 The Ia is prepared for get a conversation context.

 ### Project Architecture